verana-labs/verana-docs/docs/learn/verifiable-trust/30-components.md

 Added to trust registry features, the VPR provides a **DID directory**: a public database of [DIDs](https://www.w3.org/TR/did-1.0/).
 It allows crawlers and search engines to index metadata associated with **verifiable services (VSs)** provided by these DIDs.

-## Trust Resolver

-The Trust Resolver:

-- recursively processes the credentials listed in a DID Document, consults relevant VPRs, and returns a concise Proof-of-Trust summary.
-Callers can then decide whether the resolved [DIDs](https://www.w3.org/TR/did-1.0/) and the services it represents are trustworthy.
-- provides a TRQP 2.0 endpoint.

 ## Indexer

 A VPR records its state on-ledger, where storage is expensive.
 Consequently, on-chain entries are kept minimal.